pkarsy/rcCalibrator/README.md

 bootloader. like Optiboot(UNO) or ATmegaBOOT(proMini) the problem is even more complicated:
 Even if the application can
-calibrate the OSCCAL register, the bootloader doesn't know anything about it and any upload will fail if the avr happens to deviate more than 2-3% from the 8Mhz.
+calibrate the OSCCAL register, the bootloader doesn't know anything about it.
+Any upload will fail if the avr happens to deviate more than 2-3% from the 8Mhz.
 The arduino modules come whith a crystal/resonator and this is at least one of the reasons.

+### Why use the internal oscillator

-However there are some (many in my opinion) cases, where the Internal RC oscillator can/should/must be used.
+However there are some (many in my opinion) cases, where the Internal RC oscillator should/must be used.
-- Fewer parts on the breadboard/PCB less clutter and more reliable.
-This is usually the first reason that comes in mind but it is also not importand.
+- Fewer parts on the breadboard/PCB.
+Less clutter and more reliable.
+This is usually the first reason that comes in mind, but it is also the least importand.
 A crystal is usually a tiny part of the complexity and the cost of a project.
-For home/breadboard projects is fine however if we can do without crystal.
+For simple projects is fine however, if we can do without a crystal.
 - Ability to change the frequency at runtime.
 For example we can drift the 8Mhz frequency -2.1% for extremely reliable 57600 UART communication and drift it +3.5% for 115200.
 Of course we can calibrate the RC oscillator to the UART friendly 7.37(28) Mhz frequency.
 Note however that if you write Arduino code, better use 8Mhz (and 16Mhz if use a crystal) only.
 A lot of useful Arduino functions like millis() work correctly only for 8Mhz and 16Mhz
+- You have 2 additional GPIO pins.
+The XTAL1 and XTAL2 can be used for any purpose.
+A high voltage programmer for example, needs a lot of GPIO pins and 2 more pins can make the difference.
+- A lot of projects don't need any accuracy of RC oscillator.
+If you upload your code using a UART bootloader however you need it.
-- Much faster startup from sleep mode.
-This is the reason all this project began.
+- **Much faster startup from sleep mode.** This is the reason this project exists.
 I have another project where the MCU is in sleep, and wakes up from an incoming SMS.
 Here is the message it receives when it uses a crystal